-Project Description: In addition to the requirements in the PAPPG, the Project Description must contain, as a separate section of less than a page, a section labeled "Addressing ASCENT Solicitation-Specific Review Criteria".
+Project Description (15-page limit): The project description must adhere to the requirements defined in Chapter II of the PAPPG.
+Proposers are encouraged to consider the Additional Solicitation-Specific Review Criteria when preparing the project description.
+In addition to the requirements in the PAPPG, the Project Description must contain, as a separate section of less than a page, a section labeled "Addressing ASCENT Solicitation-Specific Review Criteria".
 This section should provide a description of how the ASCENT solicitation-specific review criteria (see VI.A.3) are addressed in the proposal and include references to other relevant sections in the proposal for additional details.
 Proposals not meeting this requirement will be returned without review.